Communication is Listening First

-It's that last bit that reminded me of a few things in building communication with a companion.
-Snickers and I have gone through many exercises to get him from bedroom roost post to shower stall over the years.
-Some successful, some frustrating, and some just a down right struggle.
-I tried all the "tricks" of behavior modification and he was having none of it consistently.
-I look back and realize I stumbled backwards into training rather forward into conversation.
+I tried all the "tricks" of behavior modification, and he was having none of it consistently.
+I look back and realize I stumbled backwards into training rather than forward into conversation.
 Because I was lazy, in a scheduled place in time and needed to get on with it.
-I arrogantly applied the "hey I got better things to do than this" theory.
-Bottom line; I was dismissive of his preferences.
+I arrogantly applied the "Hey, I got better things to do than this." theory.
+Bottom line: I was dismissive of his preferences.
 I admit it.
 Because none of us get all this right all the time.
-So Snickers and I clumsily lived with each other through his morning first poop thing every day.
+Snickers and I clumsily lived with each other through his morning first poop thing every day.
 I was the clumsy one, not him.

-I hear a kerplunk behind me, and look around to find Snickers hanging from the bathroom door frame upside down.
+I hear a kerplunk behind me and look around to find Snickers hanging from the bathroom door frame upside down.
 He's laughing in his dad's voice.
 I laugh at him.
 He's hilarious.
 He lets one foot go and hangs sideways and chews a toe.
 "HUH?" he says in my voice.
-He hangs from both feet now looking at me from between he legs and above his butt.
-There is no way you can not laugh at this sight.
+He hangs from both feet now looking at me from between the legs and above his butt.
+There is no way you cannot laugh at this sight.
 I'm laughing hard.
 "HUH!" he whispers with a chuckle in my voice.

-Clouds part, lights go on and a boxing ring bell goes off.
-Why I hadn't just simply gone about MY business and allowed him to go about his business until he asked for his last business?
-I'll never know the real answer to that except I am, but human.
+Clouds parted, lights go on and a boxing ring bell rings.
+Why hadn't I just simply gone about MY business and allowed him to go about his business until he asked for his last business?
+I'll never know the real answer to that except I am only human.
 Every morning since I just go about making the bed, brushing my teeth and washing my face.
 He will kerplunk onto the door frame and say good morning when he's ready.